Yao228/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 9-John_Doe creates a script that sets the mode of the file hello to -rwxr-x-wx.
 File 10-mirror_permissions creates a script that sets the mode of the file hello the same as olleh’s mode.
 File 11-directories_permissions creates a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+File 12-directory_permissions creates a script that creates a directory called dir_holberton with permissions 751 in the working directory.